 Division 3 — Medical examination

-[Heading inserted in Gazette 31 Dec 2013 p.
+[Heading inserted: Gazette 31 Dec 2013 p.
 6553.]

 47A.
 RSC Order 28 modified

 (1) The RSC Order 28 applies, subject to this rule.

 (2) For the purposes of subrule (1), a reference in the RSC Order 28 rule 1 to a “medical practitioner” or a “medical adviser” is to be taken as being a reference to a person registered under the Health Practitioner Regulation National Law (Western Australia), or a substantially similar law of another jurisdiction, in any of the following health professions —